 In practice, the net result is an unregulated private parking industry.
 We consider that the audits are superficial, because they do not review the written contracts between parking companies and the landowners.
 Those contracts are critical: without them, no parking company has reasonable cause to pursue any parking charges at all.

-We have escalated the data protection implications to the ICO, and await their response.
+We have escalated the data protection implications to the ICO, and now await a detailed response from our allocated caseworker.

 If you have ever received a Notice to Keeper for a parking ticket, then please help us by asking the DVLA how they established “reasonable cause” to release your personal data.
 If you are not satisfied with their response, then please complain to the ICO.